 Open the File Explorer by navigating to the Start menu > File Explorer.
-Find the folder or drive that you want to scan with the Windows Defender and then right-click on it to bring up a menu that allows you to select “Scan with Windows Defender…
+Find the folder or drive that you want to scan with the Windows Defender and then right-click on it to bring up a menu that allows you to select Scan with Windows Defender…

-After you click on that button, you are then greeted with the Windows Defender Security Center.
+After you click on that button, the Windows operating system greets you with the Windows Defender Security Center.
 It opens up with the scan results for you, so you don’t have to navigate anywhere else.
-(In the screenshot below, you’ll notice that Windows Defender has scanned 477 files and 0 threats were found.
+In the screenshot below, you’ll notice that Windows Defender has scanned 477 files and 0 threats were found.
 That is my results.
-Yours will look like something similar.)
+Yours will look like something similar.

-If your results show that a threat is found, then you will probably want to click on the “See threat details” link given below the result so you can see further information regarding the threats.
-You’ll also see another button available if a threat is detected that says “Clean threats” that you can click if you just want to quarantine them right away.
+If your results show that a threat is found, then you will probably want to click on the See threat details link given below the result so you can see further information regarding the threats.
+You’ll also see another button available if a threat is detected that says Clean threats that you can click if you just want to quarantine them right away.

-If you did have threats found, you would get them shown under the “Current threats” section.
+If you did have threats found, you would get them shown under the Current threats section.
 These are potential threats to your computer that require you to choose what you want to do with them.
 If you want to quarantine all threats that are found.
 The quarantine (or vault as it is called in other software) is like a jail for the threats that it has found.

-You’ll also notice an “Allowed threats” section.
-There are occasions when Windows Defender will detect something as a threat, but you don’t for sure that it is not a threat.
-Those are the cases that you want to allow the treats to still run around your operating system.
+You’ll also notice an Allowed threats section.
+There are occasions when Windows Defender will detect something as a threat, but you know for sure that it is not a threat.
+Those are the cases that you want to allow the threats to still run around your operating system.